 General

 Clear Water Bay’s Tai Hang Tun has single pitch sport and trad climbs in a lovely setting.
 The upper parts of the cliff are of dubious quality so helmets are advised for some climbs, and to be brutally honest, I’d stick to the bolted stuff, the rocks quite brittle in places so not all trad placements will be good enough to hold a fall.
-Having said this, the bolts are probably getting quite old by now so should also be treated with caution…
+Most of the lines were rebolted in 2022.

 There also seems to be a bit of Deep Water Solo potential here (check out the area at the end of the crag) so that might be your safest bet right now….